 Blade: In particular, this kukri machete contains a 3Cr13 Stainless Steel Blade.
 A black powder coating gives it more protection.
 The speed holes near the blade end grant a unique style, make the machete slightly light and often prevent the blade from getting stuck in certain materials.

 Sheath: Surprisingly, the sheath has a lot of carrying options.
-You are no more restricted to carry your machete on your belt.
+You are no more restricted to carrying your machete on your belt.
 Now, you’re able to sling it at your back or simply strap it to your leg.
-A button closures strap is also at the end to keep machete stick in the cover.
+A button closure strap is also at the end to keep the machete stick on the cover.

 TOPS is known for years due to its excellent products.
 Most machete lovers are worried about blade balance, but this machete is a remedy for your all worries.